latolukasz/beeorm-doc/docs/guide/event_broker.md

 </code-block>
 </code-group>

-:::warning
+:::info
-Stream names must be unique even if streams are defined in separate redis pools.
-Below code returns error:
+Stream names must be unique, even when they are defined in separate Redis pools.

+The following code will return an error:
 ```go{3,5}
 registry := beeorm.NewRegistry()
 registry.RegisterRedis("localhost:6379", 0)